epic-kitchens/SLS/README.md

 ### Motivation and Limitations

-For motivation and limitations, we ask the reader to refer to [our technical report](SLS.pdf).
+For motivation and limitations, we ask the reader to refer to [Supervision Levels Scale (SLS) ArXiv paper](https://arxiv.org/abs/2008.09890).